 Lewes is a decidedly white-collar city, with fully 91.40% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lewes is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Lewes who work in sales jobs (19.27%), management occupations (14.73%), and teaching (14.33%).

-Telecommuters are a relatively large percentage of the workforce: 13.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.93% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Lewes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Lewes is one of the most well-educated cities in the nation.
 48.76% of adults in Lewes have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.